-With the support of Giant Food, the Next Gen Award was created in 2013 to recognize young Investigators who are committed to pursuing a long-term career in Pediatric Oncology research.
-Funding is made possible through Giant Food’s Triple Winner Program.
+With the support of Giant Food, the Next Gen Award was created in 2013 to recognize young investigators who are committed to pursuing a long-term career in Pediatric Oncology research.
+This $100,000 grant is made possible through Giant Food’s Pediatric Cancer Program.
 CCF is grateful to Giant Food for this support.

-National Cancer Institute, focusing her research on Acute Lympoblastic Leukemia & B-cell Lymphomas.
+National Cancer Institute at the National Institutes of Health.
+Her research focuses on Acute Lympoblastic Leukemia & B-cell Lymphomas.

-Dr. Rubens is a pediatric hematology-oncology clinical and research fellow at Johns Hopkins Hospital.
+Dr. Rubens is an Instructor of Oncology and, for 2017, a pediatric hematology-oncology clinical and research fellow at Johns Hopkins Hospital.
 His focus is on LIN-28 in atypical rhabdoid tumors of the brain to help understand the malignant transformation of normal brain tissue and to help find curative therapeutics for this deadly tumor.

-Dr. Hanley is a research assistant professor in the division of blood and marrow transplantation and director of the William and Shirley Howard Cell Therapy Laboratory at Children’s National Health System.
+Dr. Hanley is Director of Good Management Practices for Immunotherapy facility and the William and Shirley Howard Cell Therapy Laboratory at the Center for Cancer and Immunology Research at the Children’s Research Institute at Children’s National Health System.
 In addition to clinical-grade manufacturing, he is interested in translating novel cell therapies into the clinic.
 Over the past ten years, Dr. Hanley has helped to develop T cell therapies that attack viruses and cancer after stem cell transplantation and has recently focused on developing similar therapies for recipients of cord blood transplantation.
 Dr. Hanley is the Co-chair of the International Society For Cellular Therapy (ISCT) Early Stage Professionals Committee and is a member of ISCT’s Immunotherapy committee.

 2014 Next Gen Award Winner: Nirali Shah, M.D.